bhavishyaverma450/Credit-Risk-Prediction-Model/README.md

-📊 Credit Risk Prediction using Machine Learning
+💳 Credit Risk Prediction using Machine Learning

-This project focuses on building an end-to-end Credit Risk Prediction system to analyze borrower data and evaluate loan approval risk using multiple machine learning models.
+An end-to-end machine learning project that predicts loan approval risk by comparing multiple regression and classification models on a real-world credit dataset.

-🎯 Project Objective
+📌 Overview

-To compare the performance of different regression and classification algorithms and identify the most reliable model for credit risk assessment based on real-world data.
+This project focuses on building a complete ML pipeline — from data preprocessing and exploratory analysis to model training, evaluation, and comparison — to identify the most reliable model for credit risk assessment.

-🔍 Key Features
+⚙️ Features

 Data cleaning and preprocessing

-Handling missing values and categorical encoding
+Categorical encoding and feature scaling

-Feature scaling for improved model performance
+Exploratory Data Analysis (EDA)

-Exploratory Data Analysis (EDA) using correlation heatmaps
+Multiple ML model implementations

-Model comparison using multiple evaluation metrics
+Model performance comparison using metrics and plots

-Model serialization for reuse and deployment
+Model saving using Pickle

-🤖 Models Implemented
+🤖 Models Used

-Regression Models
+Regression

 Simple Linear Regression